THE WORLDWIDE ANGLICAN CHURCH

 COMMISSIONS AND COMMITTEES

-At each stated meeting of General Synod, the Presidents shall appoint the following Commissions and Committees, viz: –
+At each stated meeting of General Synod, the Presidents shall appoint the following Commissions and Committees:

-- A Commission on Liturgy and Hymnal, consisting of the Patriarch and Matriarch and other Bishops, and three Priests who shall set forth a Liturgy and Hymnal, or portions thereof, or revise said Liturgy and Hymnal from time to time.
-This Commission shall publish all theological, ecclesiastical and devotional literature of this Church.
+Consisting of the Patriarch and Matriarch and other Bishops, and three Priests who shall set forth a Liturgy and Hymnal, or portions thereof, or revise said Liturgy and Hymnal from time to time.
+This Commission shall publish all theological, ecclesiastical, and devotional literature of this Church.

-- A Committee on Constitution and Canons, consisting of the Patriarch, Matriarch and other Bishops, two Priests and two Laymen, of which the Chancellor shall be one, to whom shall be referred all alterations or amendments to the Constitution and Canons.
+Consisting of the Patriarch, Matriarch, and other Bishops, two Priests and two Laymen, of which the Chancellor shall be one, to whom shall be referred all alterations or amendments to the Constitution and Canons.

-- A Committee on the Episcopate Fund consisting of the Patriarch, Matriarch, two Priests and two laymen who shall levy assessments and raise offerings for the support and traveling expenses of the Patriarch, Matriarch and senior Bishops of this Church.
+Consisting of the Patriarch, Matriarch, two Priests and two laymen who shall levy assessments and raise offerings for the support and traveling expenses of the Patriarch, Matriarch, and senior Bishops of this Church.

-- A committee on the St. Agnes Christian Education Center consisting of the Patriarch, Matriarch and other Bishops, two priests and the Director or Dean of the Center.
+Consisting of the Patriarch, Matriarch, and other Bishops, two priests and the Director or Dean of the Center.
 This Committee shall have general charge and oversight of all the affairs of the Center.